taniauser-25/552-sp25-p1/README.md

 # How I ran the code
+For Task 1 and Task 2:
-So I did in it Google Colab.
+I did in it Google Colab.
 To make the lab.h and lab.c I used the following lines of code
 ``` %%writefile lab.h ```
 and
 ``` %%writefile lab.c ```